ni3choudhary/Brain-Tumor-Detection-Deployment/README.md

 ```console
 $ pip install -r requirements.txt
 ```
+- Extract the data zip file to use data for model training and testing.

 - Run train.py to get the model file.

 - Run test.py to check the results on new images.